Meet the Committees

 Development events are defined by high quality speakers delivering practical sessions, and have been specifically designed to enable our young professionals to cultivate the skills needed to ‘get ahead’ in their career.
 They also showcase some of the best external leadership courses in the city.

 Sessions cover a wide range of key topics, catering for those just starting out on their professional journey to those who are a few years further into their career.
-Sessions have included how to establish your personal brand, effective leadership, growing your networks, preparing for appraisals – plus many more (not forgetting all sessions are accompanied by pizza!)

 The Development committee is sponsored by Aston Business School.